RX-M/web-public/self-study/ckad-mod-4/ckad-mod-4-content.md

 To allow incoming traffic to pods in the affected namespace, you must add the <code>ingress</code> key into the network policy's spec.
 Under that key, you can define one or more rules that define what pods, namespaces, or IP Ranges (CIDRs).

-The following Network Policy spec allows Ingress traffic from all pods within the <code>10.0.0.0/8</code> CIDR block (covering IP addresses ranging from 10.0.0.0 to 10.255.255.255) that are labeled with the key-value pair <code>network=approved</code>:
+The following Network Policy spec allows Ingress traffic from all pods within the <code>10.0.0.0/8</code> CIDR block (covering IP addresses ranging from 10.0.0.0 to 10.255.255.255):

 <pre class="wp-block-code"><code>apiVersion: networking.k8s.io/v1
 kind: NetworkPolicy